SYDsCorner/Election_Analysis/README.md

 ![2 County_votes](https://user-images.githubusercontent.com/89308251/132901378-e16d43b1-8d2b-4c0c-8783-2054613a777c.png)

-**3. The county with the largest number of votes**
+**3. Which county had the largest number of votes?**

    > The largest number of votes is Denver county.

 ![3 Largest_county](https://user-images.githubusercontent.com/89308251/132901495-bc829376-ba47-4cc2-8cf3-241b4e62d53e.png)

-**4. The breakdown of the number of votes and the percentage of the total votes each candidate received.**
+**4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.**

    - The total votes of each candidate:
       - Charles Casper Stockham: 23.0% (85,213)